tstromberg/sigstore-the-local-way/README.md

 **NOTE: Older versions of fulcio should use --ca=fulcioca**

-You should see a message similar to:
+If it is working, you will see a message similar to:

 `2022-01-27T16:35:11.359-0800	INFO	app/serve.go:173	127.0.0.1:5000`

-If you do, then grab yourself some ice cream and party! 🎉 Congratulations on making it this far.

 ## Certificate Transparency Server